adequatica/adequatica.github.io/_posts/2020-05-10-mountainboard-parks-where-i-have-ridden.md

 _Bukovac, Novi Sad, Serbia (2018)_

-After my first visit in 2011, I returned here every time I could.
-In 2018 the Bukovac’s track celebrated its 10<sup>th</sup> year anniversary: it developed from a local spot to the host of four World Boardercross Championships in 2013, 2014, 2016, and 2019.
+After my first visit in 2011, I returned every time I could.
+In 2018, Bukovac’s track celebrated its 10th anniversary: it developed from a local spot to the host of four World Boardercross Championships in 2013, 2014, 2016, and 2019.

 [![Bukovac walkthrough from top to bottom](http://img.youtube.com/vi/lmnkEvrvnuE/0.jpg)](https://www.youtube.com/watch?v=lmnkEvrvnuE)

-The full-length track operates only during annual competitions, but the top part of it could be ridden all season.
+The full-length track operates only during annual competitions, but the top part is ridable all season.
 The last part of the track is extremely fast and becomes faster and faster every year.
 The overall length of the track is over 800 m.
 Watch out for thorns growing on the roadsides.

 In 2018, the track got a bridge!